Spider-Man: No Way Home -- that ending explained and all your questions answered

 Who's J. Jonah Jameson?
 And where's he from?

 That angry-sounding man making the toothbrush mustache cool again?
 That's John Jonah Jameson, played by J.K.
-Simmons (who'll you know from his Oscar-winning performance in Whiplash).
+Simmons (who you'll know from his Oscar-winning performance in Whiplash).
 Jameson first appeared on screen in 2002's Spider-Man as the publisher of the Daily Bugle newspaper.
 He hires Peter (Tobey Maguire) as a freelance photographer.
 In No Way Home's universe, he (hilariously) hosts TheDailyBugle.net.

 He might have the same face as the one from Tobey Maguire Spidey's reality, but the MCU version appears to be a separate character rather than some kind of interdimensional tabloid news monster/supplement salesman.